helsbels-del/Boss-Brain/README.md

 I used Python (version 3.12.2 latest version at time of produce)

-I also imported the below libraries
+I also imported the below libraries which are used

-Random

-OS

-Sys

-Time
+Random - this library is used for generating the random codes in both games.

+Sys - this library is used in the blink_text function.

+Time - this library is used in the blink_text function.

 ## **Current Features**